ltorres97/One_Shot_Siamese_Network_Low_Data_Drug_Discovery/Plots/README.txt

   - Butina Clustering algorithm and the Tanimoto distance were used to perform the clustering and organize the data into several groups of predictable compounds;
   - A cut-off value of 0.7 for Tanimoto similarity was considered to return the best cluster structure and performance;
   - Tox21 data is processed to form groups with 'group_size' elements each according to the clusters obtained.

+ Note: The implementation is available in "Process_Data.py" python class.